 In 2024, the MPTFO introduced new features that enhanced the GWIP's functionality.
-The features ensured simplified access
+The features ensured simplified access to information on UN inter-agency pooled funds while also enhancing transparency, results, and informed analysis.
+The new features include:

-- to information on UN inter-agency pooled funds while also enhancing transparency, results, and informed analysis.
-The new features include: - . of the learning center, specifically created to support the rollout of the digital FTR. - tration, i.e., Approval Committee (PAC) Form, and Fund Structure Form. - on the website with the Source and Use of Funds (SUoFs) template from the annual report template. - New Dashboards for monitoring key performance indicators to enhance performance measurement and ensure efficiency.
+- Rollout of the digital FTR and creation of the learning center, specifically created to support the rollout of the digital FTR. - Other digital forms for fund administration, i.e., Approval Committee (PAC) Form, and Fund Structure Form. - Full alignment of the Fund status table on the website with the Source and Use of Funds (SUoFs) template from the annual report template. - New Dashboards for monitoring key performance indicators to enhance performance measurement and ensure efficiency.